ryanlohyr/NUSDegs/docs/UserGuide.md

 ##### Note:

 - Each argument has to be separated by whitespace.
-- Input for TIME must be an integer from 8 to 19 (representing 8am to 8pm)
+- Input for TIME must be an integer from 5 to 23 (representing 5am to 11pm)
-- Input for DURATION must be at least 1
+- Input for DURATION must be an integer that is at least 0
-- Inputs for TIME and DURATION have to be int values and the sum must be 20 or lower
+- If the sum of inputs for TIME and DURATION is greater than 23, only the start TIME will be displayed
+- Within the same session, deleting a current semester module and adding it back to the current semester in the main menu, without running a successful timetable show or modify command in between, will not remove the module' lessons